couchbase/query/docs/n1ql-select.md

 This documents was branched from the UNQL spec, and retains much of that content verbatim.

-This language attempts to satisfy these [requirements](https://github.com/couchbaselabs/tuqqedin/blob/master/docs/requirements.md).
+The language attempts to satisfy these [requirements](https://github.com/couchbaselabs/tuqqedin/blob/master/docs/requirements.md).

 This document describes the syntax and semantics of the SELECT statement in the language.